inspire-eu-validation/ats-invocable-sds/README.md

 | [A.03.IR05.SDS.specification.cited](A.03.IR05.SDS.specification.cited.md) | ready for review |

 ## Open issues
+* There are no explicit requirements for Discoverable SDSes to comply with the requirements of [TG MD](#ref_TG_MD), even though it is mentioned at the end of text in chapter 4.2 "Metadata elements table" that "the metadata elements already detailed in [INS MD TG] are not repeated in this TG."
 * The XML Schema for the inspire_sds_gmd has not been published yet, so the XML Schema validation is not possible.
 * The codelist URL ```http://inspire.ec.europa.eu/draft-schemas/resources/Codelist/gmxCodelist.xml#INSPIRE_CI_OnLineFunctionCode``` does not look like a final one (refers to a non-existing resource under draft-schemas).The codelists and their value should point to the INSPIRE registry.
 * The test [A.03.IR05.SDS.specification.cited](A.03.IR05.SDS.specification.cited.md) cannot be automated unless either